launchdarkly/js-core/packages/sdk/react-native/README.md

 [![NPM][sdk-react-native-dm-badge]][sdk-react-native-npm-link]
 [![NPM][sdk-react-native-dt-badge]][sdk-react-native-npm-link]

-> [!WARNING]
-> UNSUPPORTED This SDK is in pre-release development and is not supported.

 The LaunchDarkly React Native SDK is designed primarily for use in mobile environments.
 It follows the client-side LaunchDarkly model for multi-user contexts.

-This SDK is a replacement of [launchdarkly-react-native-client-sdk](https://github.com/launchdarkly/react-native-client-sdk).
+This SDK is a complete rewrite of the React Native SDK and replaces [launchdarkly-react-native-client-sdk](https://github.com/launchdarkly/react-native-client-sdk).
+The
+APIs are based on the JS SDK rather than the iOS and Android SDKs.
+It is not a wrapper of the iOS and Android SDKs.
+It is implemented purely in JS and supports Expo.
 Please consider updating your application to use this package instead.

 For more information, see the [complete reference guide for this SDK](https://docs.launchdarkly.com/sdk/client-side/react-native).

-This library is an alpha version and should not be considered ready for production use while this message is visible.

 ## Install